-It’s not that God doesn’t care about our situation.
+It’s not that God doesn’t care about our problem.
 He just wants us to look to Him for help.
 You may have to praise Him through your tears.
 You may be only able to whisper His name.
 God sees your tears.
 He hears your whisper.
 As you begin to praise Him, the chains will be loosed in Jesus’ name.

-Jesus said, “I have told you these things, so that in me you may have peace.
+“Jesus said, ‘I have told you these things, so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
-I have overcome the world” (John 16:33
+I have overcome the world.'”John 16:33

 But since Jesus has overcome the world, He deserves all of our praise, even when the world around us seems to be falling apart.

 Imagine if all of us in the body of Christ decided to seek God for breakthrough right now.
 What if we laid down our phones and our remotes and picked up the weapons of our warfare?